Table of contents

 If you find yourself finishing tasks and projects and you’re not on deadline, ask yourself: “Will this have the same effect if I do it tomorrow at 9 am?”

-If the answer is yes, engage in a leisure activity you enjoy (Netflix? pilates? cleaning your kitchen?) and call it quits on work-related things to stop burnout before it happens.
+If the answer is yes, engage in a leisure activity you enjoy (Netflix? a virtual HIIT class? cleaning your kitchen?) and call it quits on work-related things to stop burnout before it happens.

 Stop working on weekends!